This is a personal photo log of living in Hilo in January and February 2008 and news stories that impacted Hilo.

 MORNING AT 'IMILOA ASTRONOMY CENTER IN HILO

 Here's a photo tour of our morning at 'Imiloa Astronomy Center in Hilo.
-We love spending time there and go regularly.
-Check out what we had for breakfast.
+Since joining, we love to spend time there and go often.
+Check out what we had for breakfast at the cafe there.

 ==============================================